CADLabs/radCAD/README.md

 # radCAD
 A cadCAD implementation in Rust, using PyO3 to generate Rust bindings for Python to be used as a native Python module.
 The performance and expressiveness of Rust, with the utility of the Python data-science stack.

+Goals:
+* simple API for ease of use
+* performance driven (more speed = more experiments, larger parameter sweeps, in less time)
+* cadCAD compatible (standard functions, data structures, and simulation results)
+* maintainable, testable codebase

 ## Development

 ```bash